Best Perennials To Plant In June

 June is the month when I take note of what plants are thriving and which are not.

 The new plants might struggle a little as the sun heats up in summer and may need a little more watering.
-Your old perennials should be starting to look fairly lush and happy.
+Your old perennials should be looking fairly lush and happy.

-Note what’s going on in your garden in June, and then next year you will have your notes to guide you.
+Note what’s going on in your garden, then next year you will have those notes to guide you on planting more perennials.
+You can always fill in the empty spots with colorful annuals.

 • Balloon flower